- 1 whole large egg

 - 1 cup canola or vegetable oil

-If you have an immersion blender: Add all ingredients to your immersion blender cup or a cup/jar that is a little bit larger than your blender stick.
-Put blender on bottom of cup and start blending on low.
+If you have an immersion blender: Add your egg, 1 tablespoon of Dijon mustard, and the canola or neutral vegetable oil to your immersion blender cup or a cup/jar that is a little bit larger than your blender stick.
+Put blender on the bottom of the cup and start blending on low.
 Once you start to see things thickening, you can start to make a slight up and down movement.
 I like to stop every so often and kind of stir things around with the stick while the blender isn't running.
 But you should be able to get something that resembles mayonnaise texture in just two or three minutes of blending.
-Once done you can skip to the last step.
+Once done you can skip to the MUSTARD step.

 If you do not have a blender, get ready to whisk: Grab a medium mixing bowl and a whisk.